getsitecontrol/wordpress-plugin/readme.txt

 6. Place a custom WordPress contact form on your website
 7. Promote special offers and discounts with notification popups
 8. Announce new features and product updates on a website
+9. Use a fullscreen opt-in popup to collect leads
+10. Notify visitors about new events and updates
-9. Manage your forms and popups from a single dashboard
+11. Manage your forms and popups from a single dashboard

 == Changelog ==